ZH1O/IVIM_SA_DNN/README.md

 1.using 'simulation/abdomen_data_gen.py' to generate data

-2.using 'simulation/abdomen_SA_DNN_train.py' and 'simulation/abdomen LSQ.py'to train model and fit the signals using LSQ
+2.using 'simulation/abdomen_SA_DNN_train.py' and 'simulation/abdomen LSQ.py'to train model and fit the signals with LSQ

 3.using 'simulation/abdomen_data_conclude.py' to generate dataframe